 Emails should also be professional.
 You can sign up for a free account with many different providers such as Google, Yahoo, or Hotmail.
 For a username, your name is recommended.

-If you aren’t prepared, ask for help from the Career Services Center or local workforce development location.
+If you aren’t prepared, ask for help from Career Services or local workforce development location.

 Focus Your Search